FrannDzs/nVidia-modded-Inf/Readme.md

 ```
 bcdedit -set loadoptions ENABLE_INTEGRITY_CHECKS

+bcdedit -set {globalsettings} advancedoptions true

 bcdedit -set TESTSIGNING OFF
 ```

-After executing these two commands you need to reboot Windows in order to apply the changes.
+After executing the mentioned commands you need to reboot Windows 10 in order to apply the changes.
+Some (if not all) new laptops have no options to turn [secure boot](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot) off.